-In the event of an intervention on the rear calipers, it is necessary to release the handbrake to unhook the cable actuating the parking brake on the caliper.
+In an intervention on the rear calipers, it is necessary to release the handbrake to unhook the cable actuating the parking brake on the caliper.

 - In the case of floating calipers: unscrew the last caliper screw.
 The others are already unscrewed beforehand for the removal of the plates.

-- In the case of fixed calipers: there are only two bolts left to remove.
+- In the case of fixed calipers, only two bolts are left to remove.

 Installation of the brake caliper:

 Ensure the piston is fully pushed in, or use the piston repellent (or clamp) if it is not.

 Refit the brake caliper and tighten the two screws.

 - In floating calipers: refit the pads (see changing the brake pads ), then reattach the caliper using the two screws.

 - In the case of fixed calipers: you must first reattach the caliper using the two bolts, then reinstall the pads (see changing the brake pads )

 Reconnect the brake hose (see changing brake hoses )